Jaehyun: Military service

 On September 26, 2024, SM Entertainment announced that Jaehyun had started the enlistment process to carry out his mandatory military service.
-Jaehyun enlisted in the Republic of Korea Army on November 4, 2024, and would fulfill his military service as a member of the Army Band.
-He is scheduled to be discharged on May 3, 2026.
+Jaehyun enlisted in the Republic of Korea Army on November 4, to fulfill his military service as a member of the army band and was discharged on May 3, 2026.

 Other ventures

 Endorsements

 Following various successful collaborations with Prada, Jaehyun was selected as a global ambassador in June 2022, citing his influence and unique fashion style as a reason.
 In 2023, he modeled for Prada's SS23 campaign, making him the first Korean celebrity to be chosen as a model for the brand's main global campaign.
 Photographed by David Sims, the campaign draws "upon the characteristics of classic Hollywood and European movies - their images are frames within divergent stories, glimpses of an unseen narrative and an unknown script, a tension again between different views, of different lives" and features Jaehyun alongside actors Vincent Cassel, Louis Partridge, Hunter Schafer, and Letitia Wright and models Guinevere van Seenus and Rachel Williams.

 Multiple publications named Jaehyun as one of the most influential fashion brand ambassadors from South Korea, noting Prada's increase in purchases, popularity, and online topicality following Jaehyun's appointment as a global ambassador in June 2022.

 On July 14, 2024, the Indonesian snack brand TicTac confirmed Jaehyun as the new brand ambassador.
 He starred in a commercial film endorsing their new range of snacks.
 On August 16, it was announced that Jaehyun was the new ambassador for Korean cosmetic brand Clio Cosmetics.
 Several product campaigns were launched with Jaehyun as the new model.
 On September 5, Thai haircare brand GoHair announced Jaehyun as their new brand ambassador.